 Environmental features like wetlands can help prevent flooding on productive land, flooding that can wash away crucial topsoil that’s important for crops or grazing animals.
 Each ALUS project type helps support biodiversity, carbon sequestration, erosion control, flood mitigation, drought control and the production of cleaner air and water in its own way.
 And all of those outcomes are environment-based methods that communities can utilize to help manage the changes occurring due to climate.

-Climate change is an historic and present reality, but it’s one that communities can manage, adapt to and work together to lessen the impacts.
+Climate change is an historic and present reality, but it’s one that communities can face, adapt to and work together to lessen the impacts.
 ALUS’ mission is to help farmers, ranchers and their communities do exactly that.